 Second, be mindful of any pain you experience.
 We never want to work through pain, especially when it’s related to your lower back.
 And third, proper alignment is critical when performing these exercises, especially during squats and deadlifts.

-Living with pain is never fun because pain is an indication of an issue that can no longer be overlooked.
+Living with pain is never fun because pain decreases your ability to live your life to the fullest.
+It can also be an indication of an issue that should no longer be overlooked.
 We can prevent lower back pain and ultimately the underlying issues that are the cause of that pain through lower back exercises and lower back stretches that we can do at home or at the gym.

 These type of exercises are simple and can be done with little to no equipment.
 And by incorporating a few lower back exercises each week into your daily routine, you can eliminate, reduce and prevent the type of chronic pain that affects millions of people each year.